SophieDeBenedetto/action-cable-blog-post/README.md

 App.cable = ActionCable.createConsumer();
 ```

-Our consumer is the clien-side end of our persistent WebSocket connection.
+Our consumer is the client-side end of our persistent WebSocket connection.

 Now, we need to add a subscription to our consumer, telling it to subscribe to the Messages Channel.